butterymoney/book/molten/motivation.md

 **Description**

-- Vote in teams to run governance and operations
+Vote in teams to run governance and operations.

 **Benefits**